stinefm/relsad/docs/source/background/Reliability/reliability_indices.rst

 Customer-oriented indices
 .....................................

 Customer-oriented indices aim to give the reliability of the distribution system by the frequency and duration of interruptions experienced by the customers.
-In relsad, three different customer-oriented indices are considered.
+In RELSAD, three different customer-oriented indices are considered.

 1. System Average Interruption Frequency Index